gitlabhq/gitlabhq/doc/development/documentation/index.md

 Because the rspec tests only run in a full pipeline, and not a special [docs-only pipeline](#branch-naming), it is possible to merge changes that will break `master` from a merge request with a successful docs-only pipeline run.

+## Docs site architecture

+Read through [docs architecture](site_architecture/index.md) to learn how we architecture, build, and deploy the docs site, <https://docs.gitlab.com>, and to check all the assets and libraries available.

+### Global navigation

+Read through the [global navigation](site_architecture/global_nav.md) doc.

 ## General Documentation vs Technical Articles

 ### General documentation